Danielwohlr/newborn-data-analysis/README.md

 ## Scripts

-It contains MATLAB scripts for performing statistical tests and generating images that are discussed and displayed in the final report ```SME-english.pdf```.
+It contains MATLAB scripts for performing statistical tests and generating images that are discussed and displayed in the final report ```english-version.pdf```.

 ## Images

-All the generated images are saved in the directory ```Obrazky ke SME```.
+All the generated images are saved in the directory ```images```.
 It is usually not a good practice to upload images to github.

 ## Data